Public Health and Equity in the Digital Age

 - Oral presentation (15-20 minutes)

-- Poster presentations (in-person “walk about” during networking session & on display both days)
+- Poster presentations (in-person “walk about” during poster session & on display both days)

 - Workshop (1.5 hours)

 Based on the restricted opportunities for oral presentations, we strongly encourage applicants to consider structuring their proposals, particularly if they are practice-based research, around a poster presentation.
-The poster session, being held concurrently alongside the networking event on November 9th, will be designed as a ‘walk-about’ in order to structure maximum interaction with the presenters and their work.
+The poster session will be held at the end of the first day on the conference on November 21st and will be designed as a ‘walk-about’ in order to structure maximum interaction with the presenters and their work.

 Workshops are intended to be an interactive opportunity to focus on a particular topic related to the conference themes in detail and/or to build skills or resources in relation to the theme.